Gene Douglas, M.Ed. LPC LMFT

 4. Under nose: (Nose) Use one hand, and tap in the center of the upper lip.

 5. Chin: Tap in the center, at the top of the chin, where it meets the lip.

-6. Collarbone: (CB) At the hollow space in the L, or corner, made below where the collarbone meets the sternum, the flat bone in the center of the chest (breastbone).
+6. Collarbone: (CB) At the hollow space near the end of the CB, made below where the collarbone meets the sternum, the flat bone in the center of the chest (breastbone).
 Tap in the soft spot beneath the inside end of the collarbone.
 (The collarbone actually overlaps the sternum a little bit.)

 7. Outside Collarbone (OCB): Under other end of collarbone, near shoulder.
 Found by holding elbows straight out, and touching the points with your thumbs.
 Tap with the tips of 4 fingers.